msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 - docker status and journal
 - kube-system snapshot

-Some additional logs are retrieved for windows nodes:
+Some additional logs are retrieved for Windows nodes:

  - Log file `c:\Azure\CustomDataSetupScript.log`
  - kube-proxy status and journal